-For every “group” that you belong to, there is another group.
+For every “group” or "ingroup" that you belong to, there is another group.
 These are people that don’t identify in the same way.
 The “others.”
-The students who go to other colleges, or who come from different families, or practice different religions.
+The students who go to other colleges, who come from different families, or practice different religions.

 These groups, and the conflicts between them, have shaped human history.
 Fighting over land or in the name of religion has created the countries, borders, and policies that we abide by today.
 Conflict between different racial, ethnic, and religious groups still dominates our headlines and affects the lives of people all around the world.